solita/solita.github.com/_posts/2019-03-08-code-quality-inspection-for-clojure-with-sonarqube.md

 The SonarQube plugin currently marks all the found vulnerabilites to the first line of project.clj because the lein-nvd only returns JAR name not the dependency which pulls it directly or transitively.

-Only line coverage is supported by SonarQube and calculation seems to be be somehow different compared to Cloverage itself by few percents.
+Only line coverage is supported by SonarQube and the calculation seems to be somehow different compared to Cloverage itself by few percents.

 Clojure language parser for Sonarcube has not been implemented.
 This means that for example syntax highlighting does not currently work.
 I have a work in progress for adding the [syntax highlighting](https://github.com/hjhamala/sonar-clojure/tree/syntax-highlight-and-tokenization) and hopefully this can be added to the plugin very soon.

 ## Future improvements

 Current version of the plugin is a native Java plugin which invokes Leiningen to analyze source code once per sensor.
 Running Leiningen takes few seconds per a sensor.
-Instead of invoking Leiningen we could make a native Clojure plugin which includes analyzing libraries.
-This would make running analyzes very much faster because multiple Leiningen invocations are not needed any more.
+Instead of invoking Leiningen we could make a native Clojure plugin which includes the analyzing libraries.
+This would make running the analyzers very much faster because multiple Leiningen invocations are not needed any more.
 Also the need to install Leiningen plugins with correct versions is no more needed.

 Next improvements should also be considered as well: